The term “杀 (shā)” is used to indicate causing the death of someone or something, akin to the usage of “kill” in English.

 摸头杀(mōtóu shā): killing with a head touch

 This refers to a gentle touch of a girl’s head by a boy, and has been popularized in soap operas and anime.
-The actual gesture is a combination of gentle rubbing while touching, and is said to be able to capture the heart of a girl at once.
+The actual gesture involves a combination of gentle rubbing while touching, and many believe it can captivate a girl’s heart instantly.

 侧颜杀(cèyán shā): killing with one’s profile